mlpack/ensmallen/doc/function_types.md

   // parameters, so the shape is 10x1. arma::mat params(10, 1, arma::fill::randn);

-  // Use the CMAES optimizer with default parameters to minimize the
+  // Use the CMA-ES optimizer with default parameters to minimize the
   // LinearRegressionFunction.
   // The ens::CMAES type can be replaced with any suitable ensmallen optimizer
   // that can handle arbitrary separable functions.